AminuKano/Embedded-System-Security-/XBee System Setup & Security Audit/README.md

     <img width="40%" src="https://github.com/CS-Outreach-Session/Embedded-System-Security-/blob/main/Images/xbee_4.PNG">
 </p>

+### XBee AT Mode

-* The next section’s objective is to achieve communication in transparent mode, between the two XBees.
+* This section's objective is to achieve communication in transparent mode, between the two XBees.
 With both the devices discovered in XCTU, select the top one from the list and load the default firmware settings.

 <p align="center" width="100%">
     <img width="30%" src="https://github.com/CS-Outreach-Session/Embedded-System-Security-/blob/main/Images/xbee_5.PNG">